Dead Effect

 Developer: BadFly Interactive, a.s. | Publisher: BadFly Interactive, a.s. | Release Date: 2014 | Genre: Action / First Person Shooter / Indie | Website: Official Website | Purchase: Steam

 The money can be picked up while exploring or earned while playing, but since it is also used for upgrading your weapons, it is more than a little annoying having to part with it due to the grenade zombies ambushing you in a narrow corridor.
-If you do get hurt, the only way to recover health is to make your way to one of the medical stations that are scattered around.
-Late in the game you’ll also begin encountering upgrade stations where you can make improvements to your armor.
+If you do get hurt, the only way to recover health is to make your way to one of the medical stations scattered around.
+Late in the game, you’ll also begin encountering upgrade stations where you can make improvements to your armor.

-Although we have been quite harsh on Dead Effect, it is definitely not a complete waste of time and can be entertaining at times.
-It’s just that there are so many other games available on PC that follows the same formula.
+Although we have been quite harsh on Dead Effect, it is definitely not a complete waste of time and can be entertaining.
+It’s just that there are so many other games available on PC that follow the same formula.
 One thing that Dead Effect has in its favor is that it has a dirt cheap price tag, so if you are in the mood for a bit of mindless shooting and don’t want to fire up one of the bigger titles in the genre, then it could certainly scratch that itch.
 However, if you are not a fan of the genre or demand something a little more interesting from your shooters, then Dead Effect can be safely skipped.

 System Requirements